Join Us to Celebrate 110 Years as an Early Child Care and Learning Center on Sept. 30, 2018 at the Jane Addams Hull House

 MCC is honoring City of Chicago Mayor Rahm Emanuel for his promotion of preschool education and the law firm of Sheppard Mullin for their valuable service to Mary Crane Center.
-Our distinguished guest is Ms. Samatha Aigner-Treworgy, chief learning officer, City of Chicago.
+Our distinguished guest is Ms. Samatha Aigner-Treworgy, Chief of Early Learning for the City of Chicago.
 She will share special remarks during the event.

 The afternoon program will include a buffet, tours of the Hull House Museum and musical entertainment.
 The special event will be held at the Jane Addams Hull House located at 800 S. Halsted Street, Chicago, 60607-7017.
 The event is open to all.
 Registration is required in advance.
 Tickets are $110.00 per adult.
 Look for more registration details soon.

 MCC’s impact on the Chicago community is enduring.
 The comprehensive early development program serves its children through a variety of programs.
 The parent programs further unite families to create a supportive environment in the classrooms and at home.
 MCC strengthens the bonds between children and their families.
 The teaching approach is The Creative Curriculum® which brings the child’s experiences into the classroom and develops their individuality and enhances their life skills.

 In 1908, Jane Addams started the Mary Crane Day Nursery at Hull House, after receiving a donation of a building from Richard Teller Crane in memory of his late wife.

 Hull House turned the Day Nursery over to the National College of Education in 1925, and Jane Addams joined with Edna Dean Baker, president of the College, to pioneer a new way of thinking about early childhood education.
 Their shared knowledge and firsthand experience of working with children and families was groundbreaking in the efforts to prepare young underprivileged children for success.